We are a systemwide resource for academic excellence in research, teaching and public service.

 Research and Innovation

-We work to strengthen research and graduate education across UC.
+We work to strengthen research and innovation across UC.

-Research and Graduate Studies (RGS) is a resource for UC researchers and administrators in research policy, funding for systemwide programs, and graduate education.
-We work to build UC-wide partnerships, help shape effective policies and provide a strong voice nationally for research and graduate education on behalf of UC.
-Learn more
+Research & Innovation (R&I) is a resource for UC researchers and administrators in research policy, funding for systemwide programs, and the innovation and entrepreneurship ecosystem.
+We work to build UC-wide partnerships, help shape effective policies and provide a strong voice nationally for research and innovation on behalf of UC.
+Learn more about Research & Innovation

 Research Grants Program Office